007revad/Synology_HDD_db/README.md

-                        and sets max memory to the amount of installed memory -w, --wdda            Disable WD Device Analytics to prevent DSM showing a false warning for WD drives that are 3 years old DSM 7.2.1 already has WDDA disabled.
-  -f, --force           Force DSM to not check drive compatibility
-                        Do not use this option unless absolutely needed.
+                        and sets max memory to the amount of installed memory -w, --wdda            Disable WD Device Analytics to prevent DSM showing a false warning for WD drives that are 3 years old DSM 7.2.1 already has WDDA disabled -f, --force           Force DSM to not check drive compatibility Do not use this option unless absolutely needed.
   -e, --email           Disable colored text in output scheduler emails
-      --restore         Undo all changes made by the script --autoupdate=AGE  Auto update script (useful when script is scheduled) AGE is how many days old a release must be before. auto-updating.
-AGE must be a number: 0 or greater.
-  -h, --help            Show this help message
+      --restore         Undo all changes made by the script --autoupdate=AGE  Auto update script (useful when script is scheduled) AGE is how many days old a release must be before auto-updating.
+AGE must be a number: 0 or greater -h, --help            Show this help message
   -v, --version         Show the script version
 ```